Get in touch with us

 Alojamento Local building with short-term apartment rentals.

-It is not difficult to understand that the main investment locations in Portugal include the capital city of Lisbon, and the regions around the Metropolitan Area of Porto, and the Algarve region.
-These locations represent a lucrative opportunity in Portugal's real estate sector, and as showed before in this article, they represent the highest increase in property prices in Portugal as of 2024.
+It is not difficult to understand that the main investment locations in Portugal include the capital, Lisbon, the Porto Metropolitan Area, and the Algarve region, and the island of Madeira.
+These locations represent a lucrative opportunity in Portugal's real estate sector, and as showed before in this article, they represent the highest increase in property prices in Portugal as of 2025.

 Aerial view at buildings of Avenida da Liberdade area in Lisbon.